Performance of a SuperCDMS HVeV Detector with Sub-eV Energy Resolution and Single Charge-sensitivity: Experimental setup

 At SLAC, the HV and TES signals were carried on a short flex cable with copper traces.
 This scheme yielded higher parasitic resistance than the CUTE flex cables which were covered in tin-lead solder, providing superconducting connections at detector operating temperatures.
 The SLAC flex cables were soldered to NbTi twisted pairs that extend to the cold plate stage through an epoxied light-tight feedthrough in an inner mixing chamber shielding can.
 For the SLAC data runs described here, a stack of six detectors, in separate mounts, was covered by a light-tight Cu lid containing an optical feedthrough fiber for ultraviolet and visible wavelengths for calibration purposes.
 Using a series of heat sinks and IR filters along the way, the optical fiber ran from the $\sim$10~mK detector stage to a vacuum feedthrough at room temperature, where different LEDs with wavelengths between 280~nm and 810~nm (1.5--4.4~eV) could be connected.
 In this paper, we focus on the calibration utilizing a 3.4~eV LED in order to better constrain the effects of Si energy band gap losses.

 TES signal readout was performed with a single-stage SQUID system specifically designed for HVeV R\&D work, modeled on CDMS designs~\cite{hansen10}.
 The HVeV system was designed to minimize noise in the TES circuit and calibration systematics from parasitic resistance in the TES-shunt resistor-SQUID input coil loop.
 This was done in part by putting the SQUIDs and shunt resistors on the $\sim$100 mK cold plate stage, rather than at the $\sim$4 K stage.
 The SQUID chips used at both SLAC and CUTE (series array chips SA13ax) were fabricated at NIST, and are identical to those used for the SuperCDMS SNOLAB experiment~\cite{huber01}.
 The CUTE system used 20 m$\Omega$ shunt resistors for the TES biasing circuit, while the SLAC system used 5 m$\Omega$ shunts.
+Separate 4-wire measurements of the shunt resistors while at operating temperature, which differ slightly from the aforementioned nominal values, are provided in Table~\ref{tab: basic-params}.
 In general, there is a tradeoff between operating a voltage-biased TES at a lower point in its superconducting transition, to reduce saturation effects (smaller shunt) vs. operating higher in the transition to reduce current noise (larger shunt).
 The different values of shunt resistors used at the two facilities were chosen to optimize between these two effects.
 Both facilities used 2~k$\Omega$ SQUID feedback resistors, located on the 4~K stage.
 SQUID feedback and signal digitizing was accomplished with a SuperCDMS Detector Control and Readout Card (DCRC)~\cite{hansen10}.

 At both facilities, substrate bias voltages up to 250~V were generated by an ISEG isolated HV power supply\footnote{EHS 8401p at CUTE, SHR4220 at SLAC}.
-At SLAC, the fiber-coupled, room temperature LEDs were driven by Thorlabs LED drivers, modulated by a \textit{Liquid Instruments Moku:Pro} to produce pulse widths down to the $\mu$s scale.
+At SLAC, the fiber-coupled, room temperature LEDs were driven by \textit{Thorlabs} LED drivers, modulated by a \textit{Liquid Instruments Moku:Pro} to produce pulse widths down to the $\upmu$s scale.
 At CUTE, the cryogenic LEDs were driven using one of the two arbitrary waveform output channels of a NI \textit{Discovery 2 DAQ} device; the second output channel was used to provide a synchronized external trigger.